All Episodes

 I think it was important for me as President of the United States to send a message that, in fact, there is something different about chemical weapons.

-And regardless of how it ended up playing, I think, uh, in the beltway.
+And regardless of how it ended up playing, I think, in the Beltway, what is true is Assad got rid of his chemical weapons.

 The president made his decision to strike.

-He announced his decision to strike publicly, and the purpose of the strike was to get the chemical weapons out of Syria.
+And the purpose of the strike was to get the chemical weapons out of Syria.

 That's the purpose.

-We achieved a deal with the Russians that didn't wind up in two days of strikes that would have sent a quote message, but would not have removed the weapons.
+We achieved a deal with the Russians that didn't wind up in two days of strikes that would have sent a, quote, message, but would not have removed the weapons.

 We struck a deal to get all of the declared weapons out of Syria.